 In order to make changes to your policy to better fit your current needs, it is important to contact your insurance agent or broker and discuss any changes that you want to make.
 They might even offer you discounts depending on how long you have been with that provider.

-If you make adjustments to your policy and are still not happy with your monthly premiums, you may want to shop around and compare car insurance quotes for senior drivers from other companies, to ensure you are getting the best deal.
+If you make adjustments to your policy and are still unhappy with your monthly premiums, shop around and compare car insurance quotes for senior drivers from other companies.
+This is the best way to ensure you're getting the best deal.

 Nobody wants to give up their freedom to drive as it can be psychology burdensome, especially for seniors who have been doing so their whole lives.
 Samantha Reid, Communications Manager from 55places.com says, "In your golden years, you cherish independence.
 Driving can be a key ingredient to that independence."
 If you as a senior citizen still feel confident as driver, you can reduce risk of an accident by taking some basic safety precautions while on the road.